 More generally, maintenance involves modifying a program after it has been put into use.
 We usually do not expect maintenance to involve major changes to the system’s architecture.
 Rather, changes are made by modifying existing components and adding new components to the system.
 From a programmer’s perspective, the key issue is that the programmer must understand the program and its structure.

-Any successful software product is in use much longer than in development, making maintenance even more crucial.
+Successful software products are usually in use much longer than in development, making maintenance even more crucial.
 If software does not continue to adapt to changes in needs and environment, it becomes progressively less useful.
 Changes are inevitable, and occur for several reasons:

 Some changes are due to the tight coupling with the environment.
 When software is installed, it changes that environment, in effect changing the software requirements